60-year-old woman killed by gunmen in Plateau

-A sixty-year-old woman, Laraba Dauda of Rahoss community in the Riyom local government area of Plateau State, has been killed by a group of people suspected to be Fulani militias.
+A sixty-year-old woman, Laraba Dauda, of the Rahoss community in the Riyom Local Government Area of Plateau State, has been killed by a group of people suspected to be Fulani militias.

 According to an eyewitness, the incident occurred on Monday when the deceased went to fetch firewood but was not seen back home until the late hours of the day, adding that all efforts by her relatives to trace her whereabouts proved abortive.